Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Six semester hours of English

 Admissions Statistics: The latest incoming class at CHSU-COM consists of 160 students.
-The average undergraduate GPA was 3.4, and the average MCAT score was 506.
+The median undergraduate GPA was 3.4, and the median MCAT score was 505.
+The acceptance rate is 8%.

 7. Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM)